Skip to main content

 Enargite is the most common of the sulfosalts, a group of minerals similar to sulfides, but that have S, As, Sb, or Bi in chains or sheets.
 Other related sulfosalts are pyrargyrite, Ag3SbS3; tetrahedrite, Cu12Sb4S13; and tennantite, Cu12As4S13.
 Enargite has a rare very low temperature tetragonal polymorph, luzonite.
 Luzonite is isostructural with famatinite, Cu3SbS4, with which enargite forms a partial solid solution.
 Other related minerals are sulvanite, Cu3VS4, and germantite, Cu3GeS4.

-This page titled 14.3.1: Tetrahedral Sulfides and Arsenides is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.3.1: Tetrahedral Sulfides and Arsenides is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.